cuicaihao/Deep-Learning-for-Oracle-Bone-Script-Recognition/README.md

 make test_dataloader
 ```

-This will generate a 8x8 grid-image of the oracle bone script image sample.
+This will generate an 8x8 grid-image of the oracle bone script image sample.
 The source code is located at `src/data/make_dataloader.py`.

 - [src/data/make_dataloader.py](src/data/make_dataloader.py)

-In the image below, it generates a batch of 64 image with its label(Chinese charaters) on the top-left conner.
+In the image below, it generates a batch of 64 images with its label(Chinese characters) on the top-left corner.

 ![reports/figures/OBS_8x8_Batch.png](reports/figures/OBS_8x8_Batch.png)